 Even short road trips will require water stops and longer trips will require breaks for your pooch to eat, drink and have a pee or a poop.

 It’s a good idea to invest in some collapsible food and drink bowls and some are small enough to fit in your pocket.
-Take adequate quantities of your dog’s usual food and treats and try to keep to their feeding routine as much as you can.
+Take adequate quantities of your dog’s usual food and dog treats and try to keep to their feeding routine as much as you can.
 This is not the time to experiment with a different type of food because a dog with a stomach upset is no fun on a long road trip!
 It may be a good idea to take some bottled water just in case you can’t find a fresh supply of drinking water on your journey.
+Find out more about dog water bottles here.

 - Emergency travel kit